 Before the first British settlement in the late 18th-century, Australia was inhabited by indigenous Australians.
 However, archaeologists believe that the first inhabitants arrived about 60,000 years ago.
-Native Australian rock art is the oldest and most vibrant in the world, spread across hundreds of thousands of different locations.
+Native Australian rock art is the oldest and most vibrant globally, spread across hundreds of thousands of different locations.
 Aboriginal Australians are still very much part of the population.
 Aboriginal tribes are still dominant in some remote areas of the country.
 Their customs and tribal laws are practised in many areas.
 Nonetheless, and despite modern governments’ change of viewpoint and efforts, it is still taking time for the Aborigines to gain equality among Australia’s communities.

 Geography and climate

 It is the driest and flattest inhabited continent in the world.
 Australia has a landmass of 7,617,930 square kilometres.
 Within this vast area are a wide variety of landscapes and climates.
 The centre is a desert.
 There are tropical rainforests in the north-east.
-Mountain ranges grace the south-east including the famous Blue Mountains.
+Mountain ranges grace the south-east, including the famous Blue Mountains.

 Sailing in Australia

 With its many harbours and superb coastline, Australia is hard to beat for sailing choice.
-The Whitsunday Islands close to the Barrier Reef are a well-trod path for holiday sailors and local Australians alike.
+The Whitsunday Islands close to the Barrier Reef are a well-trod path for holiday sailors and local Australians.
 You are as likely to see sharks as much as dolphins, and the reef itself is breathtaking.
 Yachts and sports boats fill every waterway in New South Wales.
-Likewise Perth, on the other side of the country, is a top sailing destination.
+Likewise, Perth, on the other side of the country, is a top sailing destination.
 Superyachts grace most major city harbours.
 Australian’s take their sailing very seriously, especially since Australia won the America’s cup in 1983.
 Thus, the longest-reigning champions, the Americans, lost their title.

 Links, Asia, Asia Pacific, Pacific Ocean,